 The more perfect the diamond’s clarity, the less noticeable blemishes are to the naked eye (this is often called eye clean).
-A higher clarity diamond also equals a higher quality diamond.
+A higher clarity diamond also equals a higher diamond quality.

 Are Inclusions Ever Desirable?

 Yes, there are times when inclusions visible to the naked eye are desirable.
 Usually, this is due to the cut of the gem.
-Diamonds with step cuts like the emerald and asscher-cut highlight its clarity (or lack thereof).
+Diamond shapes with step cuts (like the emerald and asscher-cut) highlight their clarity–or lack thereof.
 In these cases, a high clarity stone is still much more preferable than a lower clarity.

 How Is Diamond Clarity Graded?

-The Gemological Institute of America (GIA) grades diamond clarity on a scale that ranges from included to flawless.
+The Gemological Institute of America (GIA) grades diamonds using their diamond clarity chart which ranges from included to flawless.
 Describing clarity was not a standardized practice before this scale existed.

 Oftentimes, jewelers used terms like “loupe clean” or “pique.”
 But since these standards weren’t accepted worldwide, there was confusion about how clear a diamond was.